jubianchi/phpswitch/README.md

 ```

 As you can see, you will need to source the ```.phpswitchprompt``` file and add the ```phpswitch```
-segment to one of the two prompts.
+segment to one of the two prompt parts.